Campuses of the University of Nottingham: School of Veterinary Medicine and Science

 At the time of development on the campus (opened 2006), the Nottingham Vet School was the first brand new, purpose-built veterinary school in the UK for over 50 years.
 The academic staff of the School work within 5 strategic research areas: Infection and Immunity; Population Health and Welfare; Comparative Medicine; Reproductive Biology and Veterinary Educational Research.
 Research is closely aligned with that in the School of Biosciences with whom some research facilities and equipment are shared.
 The involvement of Clinical Associates and other organisations within the research programs enables the identification of clinical problems in the field and the rapid application of investigational science to these problems in both production and companion animal species.
 The Foundation Dean and Head of School is Professor Gary England.

 School of Biosciences

-The School of Biosciences (previously School of Agriculture) predates the School of Veterinary Medicine and Science on the Sutton Bonington Campus by several decades.
+The School of Biosciences (previously School of Agriculture and briefly the School of Biological Sciences) predates the School of Veterinary Medicine and Science on the Sutton Bonington Campus by several decades.
 Current strengths lie in soil and root biology, plant science and microbiology.
 The School has 95 academic staff, 925 undergraduate students and 300 post-graduate students, The School houses five divisions: